kazilab/XeroGraph/docs/usage.rst

 Perform the Kolmogorov-Smirnov test for each feature
 ------------------------------------------------
-The `Kolmogorov-Smirnov (KS) test <https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.kstest.html#scipy.stats.kstest>`_ is a non-parametric test used to determine if a sample comes from a population with a specific distribution.
+The `Kolmogorov-Smirnov (KS) test <https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.kstest.html>`_ is a non-parametric test used to determine if a sample comes from a population with a specific distribution.
 It compares the empirical distribution function (EDF) of the sample with the cumulative distribution function (CDF) of the specified theoretical distribution, and it provides a test statistic that measures the largest discrepancy between them.
-The test is useful for comparing a sample with a reference probability distribution, or comparing two samples to check if they come from the same distribution.
+The test is useful for comparing a sample with a reference probability distribution or comparing two samples to check if they come from the same distribution.

 .. code-block:: python